Picking Your Tech Stack: PHP vs Python, RoR and Others

 Majority of websites have chosen to hire PHP developers to build their web applications.
 In terms of total market share, PHP clearly dominates Ruby and Python when it comes to server-side programming.
 A reason for this may also be because of the fact that the popular content management systems like WordPress, Drupal and Joomla are scripted in PHP.
 Other than these, PHP also boasts of websites like Wikipedia, Mailchimp and Flickr.

-Python is the programming language chosen to develop Google, Youtube and Reddit while Ruby has been the programming language originally for Twitter and still continues to be the language in which web applications such as Github, Groupon and Hulu are programmed.
+Ruby also has its share of websites and web applications.
+It has been the programming language originally for Twitter and still continues to be the language in which web applications such as Github, Groupon and Hulu are programmed.

 Verdict: PHP has the largest market adoption in web development followed by Python and then Ruby.